jason-horvath/boilit-router/README.md

 ## Future Plans

-As this is in the early stages, hash and uery strings.
+As this is in the early stages, handling hash and query strings will be added, but are not currently available.

 ### Contributing